 In this series for Emerge, Indra will be exploring what is emerging in politics at this crucial moment in human history.
-Read parts one, two, three, four, five, six, seven and eight.
+Read parts one, two, three, four, five, six, seven, eight and nine.

 There came a moment when nothing made sense any more.
 The planet is burning her teachers said, as they booked their honeymoon to Bali.
 The planet is burning the scientists said – only faster now.
 But still they flew and consumed and threw their plastic.
 What is this life, she thought?
 What game are they playing that I can’t play?
 Her body shut down.
 She stopped eating, drinking, talking.
 Her parents turned to look at her but could not make her smile.

 They looked at themselves and saw what they were doing that was killing their daughter.
 So they stopped.
 They started a new game called ‘stop the planet burning’ and asked her to join in.
 Slowly she got the hang of it.
 Feeling stronger she started to play the game in the streets.
 First a few, then a thousand, then a million joined in.
 But not enough – yet - to stop the planet burning.

 At a time when we need clear, strong leadership at the international and national level even people who broadly agree cannot collaborate successfully.

 In this age of multiple crises, we have recently moved into a moment of acute challenge for every one of us: catastrophic climate breakdown.
 It is no longer disputed by scientists – in whom the public trusts - that we have ten years left to avert the extinction of the human race on planet Earth.

 However, at a time when we need clear, strong leadership at the international and national level, committed to responding to the scientists recommendations, we find ourselves hopelessly fragmented and fractured.
 Even people who broadly agree cannot collaborate successfully.